davewhiteland/compsci-superbasics/collections/_text-files/newlines.md

 where the file came from (for example, was it made on Windows or Unix?) — this display might go wrong if the file is using the "other" system's line endings.
 On Unix systems, the extra character from Windows will sometimes appear as `^M`.
-On Windows systems, the file's lines might not all stay on the same line.
+On Windows systems, the file might display as one long line.

 It's important to know this because _sometimes_ it will explain why you're having problems with a file or program that otherwise is working fine.